 A plastic greenhouse was erected within the Area close to the flush from 1979 to 1983 for research and experimental growth of garden vegetables.
-The structure was removed at the end of each season.
-In 1983 it was destroyed by a winter storm.
+The structure was removed at the end of each season until 1983 when it was used for the storage of equipment over winter.
+The structure. was destroyed by a storm that winter.
 Remains of the greenhouse found in the Area have since been removed.

 Near the flush area, the first site of the New Zealand hut at Canada Glacier consisted of paths marked by lines of rocks, areas cleared for use as campsites, an old helicopter pad, and several low rock structures.
-A series of at least four shallow pits (~1 m in depth) were also dug close to the site.
+A series of at least four shallow pits (-1 m in depth) were also dug close to the site.
 This site was relocated to a second site in 1989 and the first hut site was remediated.
 The second hut site comprised two small buildings, several new campsites, and a helicopter pad.
 The buildings were removed completely in the 1995-96 season.
-However, the helicopter pad remains and is the only helicopter landing site in the Area.
-This camp site area is still the preferred camping site in the Area (Map B) and the paths marked by lines of rocks and areas cleared for use as campsites are still present.
+The helicopter pad remains and is the only helicopter landing site in the Area.
+The campsite area was removed in 2021, however, the paths marked by lines of rocks and areas previously used as campsites are still present.